 Global Volcanism Program | Image GVP-08276

-The area affected by a December 8, 1994 phreatic explosion is visible from the NW rim of Irazú's summit crater.
-The explosion originated from a fumarolic area (lower right) on the upper NW flank and produced ashfall to about 30 km from the vent, destroying forests down to 2500 m elevation.
-The explosion, which produced no juvenile material, created an irregular crater 60-80 m in diameter.
+This area was impacted by an 8 December 1994 phreatic explosion is visible from the NW rim of Irazú's summit crater, seen here in 1998.
+The explosion originated from a geothermal area (lower right) on the upper NW flank and destroyed vegetation down to 2,500 m elevation.
+The explosion, which produced no juvenile material, created an irregular crater 60-80 m in diameter and sent ashfall to about 30 km distance.
 Landslides and lahars traveled down the Río Sucio drainage (right center).

 Photo by Lee Siebert, 1998 (Smithsonian Institution).